Pilot whale: Antagonistic interactions with other species

 Pilot whales have been occasionally observed mobbing or chasing other species of cetaceans.
 In several parts of the world, including off Iceland, long-finned pilot whales have been frequently documented chasing killer whales.
 The reasons for these chases are unknown, but it has been proposed that they might be due to either competition for prey or an anti-predation strategy.
 In 2021 an adult female killer whale with a newborn pilot whale travelling alongside her was observed off Western Iceland, leading scientists to question whether the relationship between these species might be far more complex than previously suggested.
 It is not known whether the newborn was adopted or abducted, but this same female killer whale was seen a year later interacting with a larger group of pilot whales.

+Based on experimentation involving familiar sounds of Orcas that consume fish and unfamiliar vocalizations of mammal-hunting Killer Whales, one study suggests that long-finned pilot whales can distinguish between familiar and unaccustomed types of Orca, noting behavioral differences like the ceasing of feeding when mammal-hunting Orcas' sounds were played.
+The study suggests that antagonistic interactions against fish-eating Killer Whales could either be an anti-predatory behavior or an attempt to maintain territory, while actions done in response to mammal-hunting Killer Whales could be a response to a more dangerous threat.

 Stranding

 Of the cetaceans, pilot whales are among the most common stranders.
 Because of their strong social bonds, whole groups of pilot whales will strand.
 Single stranders have been recorded and these are usually diseased.
 Group stranding tends to be of mostly healthy individuals.
 Several hypotheses have been proposed to explain group strandings.
 When using magnetic fields for navigation, the whales have been suggested to get perplexed by geomagnetic anomalies or they may be following a sick member of their group that got stranded.
 The pod also may be following a member of high importance that got stranded and a secondary social response makes them keep returning.
 Researchers from New Zealand have successfully used secondary social responses to keep a stranding pod of long-finned pilot whales from returning to the beach.
 In addition, the young members of the pod were taken offshore to buoys, and their distress calls lured the older whales back out to sea.

 In September 2022, nearly 200 pilot whales died after becoming stranded on Ocean Beach, part of Tasmania's west coast.
 Authorities said only about 35 survived of the 230 that were stranded.